-The Authority provides all full-time employees retirement benefits through participation in the Tulsa County Employees' Retirement System (the System), a single-employer defined benefit contributory pension plan, which covers participants with retirement, death and disability benefits.
+The Authority provides all full-time employees retirement benefits through participation in the Tulsa County Employees' Retirement System (the System), a single-employer defined benefit pension plan, which covers participants with retirement, death and disability benefits.
 A nine-member Board of Trustees administers the System.
 Benefit terms are established and can be amended by the Systems Board of Trustees.
-The System issues stand-alone financial statements, which can be obtained from Tulsa County at 500 South Denver, Tulsa, Oklahoma 74103.
+The System issues stand-alone financial statements, which can be obtained from Tulsa County at 500 South Denver, Tulsa, Oklahoma 74103, or online at www.tulsacounty.org.

-The System and Tulsa County have a June 30th year-end.
-The System's pension liability was based on an actuarial valuation as of June 30, 2016.
-Tulsa County has elected to use the preceding year-end of the System as its measurement date, net pension liability and related deferred outflows and inflows are reported as of June 30, 2016.
-Pension payments by the Authority from the measurement date to December 31, 2016 are reported as deferred outflows.
+The System and Tulsa County have a June 30th year end.
+The System's pension liability was based on an actuarial valuation as of June 30, 2017.
+Tulsa County has elected to use the preceding year-end of the System as its measurement date.
+Net pension liability and related deferred outflows and inflows are reported as of June 30, 2017.
+Pension payments by the Authority from the measurement date to December 31, 2017 are reported as deferred outflows.

 Employer contribution between the measurement date of June 30th and the Authority's year-end are reported as deferred outflows.
-At December 31, 2016 and 2015, these payments amount to \$187,548 and \$188,741, respectively.
+At December 31, 2017 and 2016, these payments amount to \$174,397 and \$187,548, respectively.